jlevy/og-equity-compensation/README.md

   There are also special rules that enable you to rollover gain on qualified small business stock you have held for less than five years.
   Stock received on the exercise of options can qualify for the Section 1202 stock benefit.
-  - 🚧 Fill in details on QSBS and a tip/pitfall on how the terminology has technical meaning.
+  - 🚧 Fill in details on QSBS.
+Good readings on this?

 ### State taxes